Babies & Toddlers

 These days many mothers must return to work shortly after giving birth.
 We have created an aesthetically pleasing, yet homely, environment in our baby rooms at The Kindergarten.
 When playing outside the baby and toddler rooms, our children are fortunate enough to be in the beautiful surrounds of Rosemary Hill farm in the east of Pretoria.

-Our babies from 3 months and toddlers to 3 years are in the motherly care of Mama Mary and Nomsa, with Martha and Yolandé being close by at all times.
-Being experienced mothers themselves, they know and understand just how important it is for a mother to be able to leave her child with someone that will love her child almost as much as she herself does.
+Our babies from 3 months and toddlers to 3 years are in the motherly care of Mama Mary and Martha, with Nomsa, Carné and Yolandé being close by at all times.
+Being experienced mothers themselves, they know and understand just how important it is for a mother to be able to leave her child with someone that will love her child just as much as she herself does.

 Our daily rhythm emulates a typical day at home with mom:

-- Sitting around a table to a freshly prepared warm breakfast and lunch, with Nomsa and Mary helping to feed the littlest ones, or assisting the bigger ones wanting to feed themselves.
+- Sitting around a table to a freshly prepared warm breakfast and lunch, with Martha and Mary helping to feed the littlest ones, or assisting the bigger ones wanting to feed themselves.

 - Playing inside with beautifully crafted toys made of natural materials, enriching the babies’ and toddlers’ sensory development.